apourchot/apourchot.github.io/_posts/2018-05-25-sample-efficiency-evolution-strategies.md

 ### Using the archive

 Since we are trying to maximize sample reuse, it could be tempting to apply the importance mixing mechanism to all the individuals of the archive and only keep those that were accepted.
 But this would undeniably bias the empirical distribution of the samples: the importance mixing mechanism as introduced above needs the inverse rejection sampling to be mathematically correct (i.e generate samples from the wanted distribution).
-Selecting only the samples that were sucessful in  the first step would be like selecting only coins that landed on heads when asked to select representative samples from an archive of coin toss.
+Selecting only the samples that were sucessful in  the first step would be like selecting only coins that landed on heads when asked to select samples from an archive of coin toss.
 When the size of the population  is fixed (which is usually the case), we could however randomly sample n individuals from the archive and then apply the importance mixing step on  those individuals.
 But there is a chance that by doing that we would just select really poor samples and thus end up with poor reuse.
 Actually, if we want to maximize the probability to reuse a sample (suppose that \\(\alpha\\) is fixed), then we want to select samples such that the ratio \\(\frac{p(z, \theta)}{p(z, \theta^\prime)}\\) is as large as possible.
 A first naive algorithm could be the following:
 1. For all the individuals in  the archive, compute the ratio \\(\frac{p(z, \theta)}{p(z, \theta^\prime)}\\)
 2. Sort the individuals by their ratio
 3. Apply the importance mixing step to the \\(n\\) best samples.